JavisOkeyWalker/Ubuntu/Lab11/Lab11.md

 ## Part 2 Answers

-1. `tcpdump` command: tcpdump -i any
+1. `tcpdump` command: sudo tcpdump -i any

    - How many packets were captured?
 274182 packets captured
    - Looking through the output, what traffic are you seeing?
 Real-Time